Issac567/PIC_Bootloader/README.md

 ---

+bootloader.c and application.c share the same function name calls across all 6 PIC projects.
+Adding support for additional PIC devices requires only minor modifications to the C codes, config.h and .map configuration.

+---

 > **Note:** Ensure your hardware connections are secure and the correct COM port is selected in the B4J uploader before attempting to flash the device.

 ---